kevinvanhove/angular-structure-styleguide/README.md

 ## The component tree
 In a component based development strategy you create html tags.
-Just like `<html>` is the main tag, your application will have a main tag, for instance `<app>`.
-This tag will contain your application modules, for instance a `<dashboard>` tag which in turn will contain other html tags that contain html and js code.
+Just like `<html>` is the main tag, your application will have a main tag, for instance an `<app>` tag.
+This tag will contain your application modules, something like a `<branding>` tag which in turn holds some pages, like a `<homepage>`and `<contact>` tag.
+Whithin those tags you might find parts like a `<what-is-new>` and `<take-the-tour` tag.

-You will need a solid component tree design in order to manage your growing library of html tags.
+As your app progresses, you will need a solid component tree design in order to manage your growing library of html tags.

 ### Component tree design
-This section will discuss the design of a tree component by identifying:
+This section will discuss the design of a component tree by identifying:

 * modules
 * pages